Future Erectile Dysfunction Treatments

 Gene therapy is a potential therapeutic option that is another area of investigation for the treatment of ED.
 Genetic material can be easily injected into the penis, which is advantageous as this direct injection avoids potential systemic complications.

 In the first human trial, patients were administered a single-dose cavernosal injection of hMaxi-K, a ‘naked’ DNA plasmid carrying the human cDNA encoding the gene for the alpha subunit of the human smooth muscle Maxi-K channel.
 No adverse events were noted in the 11 patients who received this therapy.
-Patients given the two highest doses of hMaxi-K had apparent sustained improvements in erectile function as indicated by improved IIEF domain scores over the length of the study.
+Patients given the two highest doses of hMaxi-K had apparently sustained improvements in erectile function as indicated by improved IIEF domain scores over the length of the study.

 This was a small study, but the encouraging safety profiles and effectiveness provide evidence that gene therapy is a viable option for the future.
 The role of stem cell regenerative therapy, in conjunction with gene therapy, will be heavily researched for the treatment of ED in the coming years.